Socram94/cleanConsole/README.md

 ## Requirements

-No specific requerement for this extension
+No specific requierement for this extension

 ## Known Issues

-Regex can have some problem, you can add an issue or submit a pull request to correct it.
+Regex can have some problems, you can add an issue or submit a pull request to correct it.

 ## Release Notes

 ### 1.0.0

 This is the first release of the extension, you can use it only feature without moderation

+## Information

+If you favorite language isn't currently supported you can submit a pull request to add it to the list !